Connectedness of fibers beyond semitoric systems I: the non-degenerate case: Introduction

 \section{Introduction}

-An important step in studying Hamiltonian group actions is understanding the fibers of the moment map.
-In this direction, connectedness of the fibers has been established in the following cases: \begin{enumerate}[label=(\arabic*),ref=(\arabic*)] \item Hamiltonian group actions of compact abelian Lie groups with proper moment maps \cite{At,GS2,LMTW}; and \item semi-toric systems in dimension four and their natural generalization in dimension six \cite{VN,Wa}. \end{enumerate} In both cases, the connectedness of the fibers of the moment map is key to understanding the moment map image and plays an important role in classification.
+A crucial step in studying Hamiltonian group actions is understanding the fibers of the moment map.
+In this direction, connectedness of the fibers has been established in the following cases: \begin{enumerate}[label=(\arabic*),ref=(\arabic*)] \item Hamiltonian group actions of compact abelian Lie groups with proper moment maps \cite{At,GS2,LMTW}; and \item semi-toric systems in dimension four and their natural generalization in dimension six \cite{VN,Wa}. \end{enumerate}

+In both cases the connectedness of the fibers of the moment map is the first step towards classification results: For instance, it is central to proving convexity of the moment map image of Hamiltonian torus actions (see \cite{At,GS2,LMTW}), and to obtaining a convexity result for semi-toric systems in dimension four (see \cite{VN,Wa}).

-In this paper we study the connectedness of the fibers of integrable systems that are extensions of complexity one torus actions, and have only non-degenerate singular points.
+In this paper we study the connectedness of the fibers of integrable systems that are extensions of complexity one torus actions, assuming that every tall singular point is non-degenerate.
+We hope that this will eventually allow us to extend the classification of semi-toric systems in dimension four to higher dimensions.
 Complexity one torus actions are the simplest after the toric case and have been partially classified in \cite{KT1,KT2,KT3}.
-Non-degenerate singular points of integrable systems are generic, and can be thought of as the symplectic analog of critical points for Morse-Bott functions; they have attracted much interest, both for classical and quantum integrable systems (see \cite{BF,SV} and references therein).
+Non-degenerate singular points of integrable systems are generic, and can be thought of as the symplectic analog of critical points of Morse-Bott functions; they have attracted much interest, both for classical and quantum integrable systems (see \cite{BF,SV} and references therein).
 In particular, the integrable systems that we study include the semi-toric systems of \cite{VN}, and their higher dimensional generalization in \cite{Wa}.

-In our main result, Theorem~\ref{thm:equivalence} we give sufficient conditions for fibers of the moment map to be connected, generalizing the results in \cite{VN,Wa}.
+In our main result, Theorem~\ref{thm:equivalence}, we give sufficient conditions for fibers of the moment map to be connected, generalizing the results in \cite{VN,Wa}.
 Morse theory plays a central role in the theorems \ref{item:connab} and \ref{item:semitoric} above, and our theorem both uses and generalizes the following simple Morse-theoretic result: Let $N$ be a closed, connected 2-dimensional manifold and let $\overline{g} \colon N \to \R$ be a Morse function.
 If $\overline{g}$ has no singular point of index one, then each fiber is connected (see Lemma \ref{Morse2}).
 We also explore the extent to which the hypotheses in our main result are necessary (see Theorem \ref{thm:converse}). \\

 Before stating our results precisely, we begin with few definitions from integrable systems.

 \begin{Definition} An {\bf integrable system} is a quadruple $\left(M,\omega, V, f\right)$, where $\sm$ is a connected $2n$-dimensional symplectic manifold, $V$ is an $n$-dimensional real vector space, and $f \colon M \to V^*$ is a smooth map such that: \begin{enumerate} \item the Poisson bracket $\big\{ \langle f, \xi_1 \rangle, \langle f, \xi_2 \rangle \big\} = 0$ for all $\xi_1, \xi_2 \in V$, and \item the function $f$ is regular on a dense subset of $M$. \end{enumerate} Here $\langle \cdot, \cdot \rangle \colon V^* \times V \to \R$ is the natural pairing. \end{Definition}